mercari/tortoise/docs/vertical.md

 #### Conservative scaling down

-Even though Tortoise is using a rolling upgrade to minimize the bad impact to service, we don't want to do such replacement very frequently.
+Even though Tortoise is using a rolling upgrade to minimize the bad impact on service, we don't want to do such replacements very frequently.

 Thus, Tortoise is allowed to scale down only once an hour, even if the resource request recommendation keeps decreasing in an hour.